Himouto! Umaru-chan: Premise

 Umaru Doma is a high school girl living with her older brother Taihei.
 At school, Umaru appears to be the ideal student with good looks, top grades and many talents.
-However, she transforms into a kid-sized layabout and spends time at home feeding her video game and food addiction, much to Taihei's dismay.
-Throughout the series, Umaru uses her alternative personality to make friends with others, while at home she throws tantrums about Taihei not buying her things.
+However, she transforms into a kid-sized layabout, and spends time at home having a food and video game addiction, much to Taihei's dismay.
+Throughout the series, Umaru uses her alternative personality to make friends with others.
+She buys wanted things for herself, but is forced to get needful things for Taihei.